 A straightforward and reasonable question for you to ask would be whether or not these medical bills will be covered by child support or if an additional provision in your family court orders would cover this topic instead.
-In today's blog post I would like to discuss how medical bills are included in a family court order and what you need to be aware of as far as outcomes related to child support, medical bills, and health insurance for your children after your case has come to a close.
+In today's blog post, I would like to discuss how medical bills are included in a family court order and what you need to be aware of as far as outcomes related to child support, medical bills, and health insurance for your children after your case has come to a close.

 Medical support for Texas families

 in addition to child support, medical support is another form of financial aid that your Co-parent may be ordered to pay to you to cover the costs of health insurance and other costs that are not covered by health insurance for your child.
-If your Co-parent is the parent who is ordered to pay medical support, he or she may be required to provide medical support by traditional health insurance coverage for your child, paying cash medical support if your child receives Medicaid through the state or paying you for the cost of your health insurance coverage that may be provided through your employer.
+If your Co-parent is the parent who is ordered to pay medical support, they may be required to provide medical support by traditional health insurance coverage for your child, paying cash medical support if your child receives Medicaid through the state, or paying you for the cost of your health insurance coverage that may be provided through your employer.

-When it comes to uninsured portions of medical bills it is typical for you and your Co-parent to split these costs evenly.
-If one of you earns significantly more money than the other or is in a better position to pay a larger portion of these uninsured bills then that should also become a part of your negotiation or trial strategy.
-The 50% figure that I just presented to you is only a typical amount that parents agreed to in a fairly standard divorce or child custody case.
+When it comes to uninsured portions of medical bills, it is typical for you and your Co-parent to split these costs evenly.
+If one of you earns significantly more money than the other or is in a better position to pay a larger portion of these uninsured bills, then that should also become a part of your negotiation or trial strategy.
+The 50% figure that I just presented to you is only a typical amount parents agreed to in a fairly standard divorce or child custody case.

 Dental support for Texas families

-When it comes to dental support then only 1.5% of your Co-parent's annual resources can go towards dental coverage.
-These amounts are in addition to any child support that your Co-parent must pay and you should ensure to the best of your ability that you understand how these concepts work before the end of your divorce.
+When it comes to dental support, then only 1.5% of your Co-parent's annual resources can go towards dental coverage.
+These amounts are in addition to any child support that your Co-parent must pay, and you should ensure to the best of your ability that you understand how these concepts work before the end of your divorce.
 Health insurance and dental coverage through Medicaid or Children's Health insurance program are available if you qualify on a needs basis.